alluvium-cloud/hashibox/documentation/overview.md

   directory.
-- `inventory.yaml`: This file is used by Bolt and allows us to organize our nodes per groups so we can then run tasks on different groups of nodes such as every nodes acting as `clients`, or every nodes in the `us-west-1` datacenter.
+- `inventory.yaml`: This file is used by Bolt and allows us to organize our nodes per groups so we can then run tasks on different groups of nodes such as every nodes acting as `clients`, or every nodes in the `home` datacenter.
 - `scripts/`: This contains the automation scripts used in the `Makefile`, executed on your local machine.
 - `modules/`: This contains Bolt tasks and plans to execute on the remote nodes.